CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

            "kubernetes.io/os": linux
          containers:
            - name: contoso-traders-products
-             # Note: The '{ENVIRONMENT}' token will be substituted with the value of the ENVIRONMENT GitHub secret by the GitHub workflow.
+             # Note: The '{DeploymentID}' token will be substituted with the value of the ENVIRONMENT GitHub secret by the GitHub workflow.
              image: contosotradersacrSUFFIX.azurecr.io/contosotradersapiproducts:latest
              env:
                - name: KeyVaultEndpoint